Kanban-Zai/kanban-zai-version-1.0/core.md

 IMPORTANT NOTE: A deviation must be run regularly with the maximum time allowed between deviations being 3 monthly.
 You
                 must run a deviation a minimum of 4 times per year to keep your Kanban-Zai status active.

-### CONSENSUS

-To move forward, on anything, a consensus must be achieved.
-Effectively this means at least quorum of people.
-If a quorum cannot be achieved by the presence of enough voting members a vote MUST not be taken.

-This is not to say action cannot be taken if a vote cannot be taken.
-But a journal of that action must be recorded as it is a deviation from consensus.

 ### BACKPORTING